Skip to main content

 Defining the namespace and StorageClass is a one-time configuration step that should be completed during the initial installation.
 PVCs will be created using Namespace and StorageClass values you define in the SpecGen, and these values cannot be modified later during an upgrade.

 • Enable Rancher RBAC: select this checkbox if you are using Rancher for managing your Kubernetes clusters and want to enable Rancher's Role-Based Access Control (RBAC) for Portworx Backup.
 This feature can be enabled only if you have LDAP or PingIdentity as your identity provider.
-For more information, refer to PXB Rancher RBAC and Rancher RBAC.
+For more information, see Rancher RBAC Integration with Namespace Filtering and Rancher RBAC.

-• Use your OIDC: select this option only if your external authorization provider is Auth0 and key in the following fields:
+• Use your OIDC: select this option only if your external authorization provider is Auth0 and fill in the following fields:

 • Endpoint